transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Why is a proxy required?
 {: #ibp-console-adv-deployment-pkcs11-proxy-why}

 The {{site.data.keyword.blockchainfull_notm}} Platform HSM implementation is based on Hyperledger Fabric which supports devices that use the [PKCS #11 standard](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html){: external}.
-Therefore, after deploying an HSM, you need to configure a PKCS11 proxy to setup the communications between the appliance and the nodes on the network.
+Therefore, after deploying an HSM, you need to configure a PKCS11 proxy to set up the communications between the appliance and the nodes on the network.
 One PKCS11 proxy is required per HSM slot.
 When a user is enrolled, their private key is generated by the HSM and stored in the slot.
 A slot can store multiple keys in it, although the exact number varies by HSM provider.
 Organizations can share a slot, but it is more likely that each organization would want their own HSM.

 #### Building the proxy image
 {: #ibp-console-adv-deployment-pkcs11-proxy-build-img}